m4urin/temporal-causal-discovery/README.md

 > **Note**
 > This repository is a work in progress, and the current method is based on another method called NAVAR (Neural Additive Vector Autoregression).
 To learn more about NAVAR, please refer to the original repository [here](https://github.com/bartbussmann/NAVAR).

-# Causal Discovery in Time Series Data with Machine Learning
+# Temporal Causal Discovery with Deep Learning

 This repository contains code that is part of my thesis for my master's degree in Computer Science: Data Science and Artificial Intelligence at Antwerp University.
 The objective of the thesis is to develop a method for robust causal discovery in time series data using machine learning.